 This means that you only use up a small number of glycogen stores during the first few minutes of your workout.
 When you start working out again, you don’t need to replenish those supplies, which allows you to continue working harder throughout the entire session.

-This technique works best on treadmills, stationary bikes, rowing ergometers, elliptical trainers, etc. If you want to try HIIT outside of a gym setting, then you could always get creative.
+This technique works best on treadmills, stationary bikes, rowing ergometers, elliptical trainers, etc. You could always get creative if you want to try HIIT outside of a gym setting.
 There are various ways to incorporate HIIT into your daily routine.
 For example, you might walk briskly around your neighborhood for 30 seconds before stopping and walking back home for 10 minutes.
 Or perhaps you’d prefer to run laps around your house instead of going for a jog.
 Either way, you’ll still reap all the benefits of HIIT!

 How Does LIIT Work?